Accessible. Forward-thinking. Consensus-builder.

 Dear friends and neighbors,

-The reason I'm running for Apple Valley City Council ultimately boils down to this: I love Apple Valley and the people that make our community what it is.
-I have dedicated my career to public service, working with local, state, and federal officials to develop or administer public policies in a number of areas, and I believe that I can bring this experience to City Hall to help serve our community.
+The reason I'm running for Apple Valley City Council ultimately boils down to this: I love Apple Valley and the people that make our community what it is, but I also think we deserve more from our local elected officials on the council.
+I have dedicated my career to public service, working with local, state, and federal officials to develop or administer good public policies, and I believe that I can bring this experience - and commitment to serving the people of our community - to the Apple Valley City Council.